 Free Museum Days

-Most cities in Europe have one day a month where all the museums are free.
-For example, museums in France are free on the first Sunday of the month and many attractions in Italy are also free the first Sunday.
+Most cities in Europe have one day a month when all the museums are free.
+For example, museums in France are free on the first Sunday of the month and many attractions in Italy are also free on the first Sunday.

 Some individual museums have weekly free days or they’re free after a certain time of day.